muhammadaasem/android-room-livedata-db/README.md

 All the above can be achive, without using room and live data, but here its being done more ***professionally*** (using room).

 ## Steps
-1. Start project with name: RoomLiveData and package: test.com.roomlivedata.
+1. Start project with name: RoomLiveData and package: com.roomlivedata
 2. Add dependencies in you build.gradle (Module: app) and sync:
 ```
 dependencies {